What Do Branch or Department Financial Manager Do?

 What kind of Branch or Department Financial Manager requirements are there?

-What work experience do I need to become a Branch or Department Financial Manager?
+How Long Does it Take to Become a Branch or Department Financial Manager?

 Those who work as a Branch or Department Financial Manager sometimes switch careers to one of these choices: